 The situation can of course change, if the online tutor becomes famous and a lot of inquiries start coming in.
 Or, if the local training center opens another branch at a different location.
 Both the tutor and the training center would need much more than a mobile phone to manage the inquiries now, and turn them into sales.

-Which Lead Management Software best fits you needs?
+Which is the best Lead Management Software for your needs?

 Before you start looking for a lead management software you should sit down and draw your lead management process.
 Only after that, should you look for different vendors, and try to map your requirements with their features.